 MORTEN FRANK LARSEN - Baritone

-Some of the conductors Morten has worked with include Adam Fischer, Stefan Soltesz, Daniele Gatti, Phillipe Herrewege, Kristjan Järvi, Rafael Frübeck de Burgos, Franz Welser-Möst, Andrew Davis and Michael Schönwandt.
+Some of the conductors Morten has worked with are Adam Fischer, Stefan Soltesz, Daniele Gatti, Phillipe Herrewege, Kristjan Järvi, Rafael Frübeck de Burgos, Leif Segerstam, Franz Welser-Möst, Andrew Davis and Michael Schönwandt.

 Beside Morten’s performances in the opera houses in Europe, North and South America and Asia, he commits himself intensively to lied singing and has therefore received the Axel Schiötz Prize in 2002, the Franco-Prize in 1999 and the Eberhard Wächter-medal at the Vienna State Opera in 2003.